-The instrument mode defines the UT light feeding, 1UT vs 4UT, and in the case of 1UT the selection of the fiber size to use, 1" for HR (High-resolution) vs 0.5" for UHR (ultra-high resolution).
+The instrument mode defines the UT light feeding, 1UT vs 4UT, and for the case of 1UT the selection of the fiber size to use: 1" for HR (High-resolution) vs 0.5" for UHR (ultra-high resolution).
 ESPRESSO was designed to operate in the slit-limited regime of resolution, i.e., the spectrograph's resolution will depend on the slit width on the direction of main dispersion.
-When collecting light from 4UT the fiber image seen by the spectrograph is wider and as such the resolution necessarily lower, being called MR (medium resolution).
+When collecting light from 4UT the fiber image seen by the spectrograph is the bundle of four 1" fiber; it is thus wider and the resolution is then necessarily lower, being called MR (medium resolution).